alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 ### Usage

 *Note: Bear in mind that the templates distributed on this extension are by no means mandatory and just represent my personal way of structuring projects.
-These templates can be modified whene [building the extension from source](#building-from-source)*
+These templates can be modified when [building the extension from source](#building-from-source)*

 ![Usage](assets/images/usage.gif)